 Pixel Matrix in Practice

-Let’s say you’re choosing between two signs with a pixel pitch of 6mm.
-One has a pixel matrix of 128×128, while the other has 64×64.
-While both signs will be similar in size, the 128×128 matrix offers quadruple the resolution.
-This makes it ideal for detailed logos, images, or videos.
-But if you only need to display basic text, the 64×64 matrix might do the trick.
+Let’s say you’re choosing between two digital signs with the same pixel pitch of 6mm.
+One has a 128×128 matrix, while the other has 64×64.
+While both signs are similar in size, the 128×128 matrix delivers quadruple the resolution, making it ideal for detailed content.

 Pixel Pitch + Pixel Matrix = Perfect Display

-To truly get the best LED sign for your business, you need to consider both pixel pitch and pixel matrix together.
-A large sign with a small pixel pitch but a low pixel matrix might still deliver poor image quality, and vice versa.
+To get the perfect LED sign for your business or organization, you need to consider pixel pitch and pixel matrix together: